 - Smart diet filters (vegetarian, keto, gluten-free, etc.) that immediately create a set of dishes from various restaurants.

-- “Try for a week” — the user subscribes, and the service automatically selects a daily meal plan, taking calories into account.
+- "Try for a week" — users subscribe, and the service automatically selects a daily diet considering calorie intake.

-- Loyalty system with personalized discounts (for example, if the user supports local establishments).
+- Loyalty system with personalized discounts (for example, if users support local establishments).

-HMW: How can we help users establish healthy financial habits, making expense and savings tracking simple and even enjoyable?
+HMW: How might we help users establish healthy financial habits by making expense and savings tracking simple and even enjoyable?

 Example Solutions: